 Once you have a strong keyword list, the next step will be to craft your actual ad.
 Take advantage of all the space Google offers you to boost your visibility on the page.
 Write copy that engages people and encourages those who have searched for this term to click on your ad.
 Consider again the intentions of the people likely to search for the term and what they want to find on the SERP.

-For local search results, as an example, people often want to find contact information for businesses.
+For local search results, as an example, people often want to find contact information or phone numbers of businesses.
 This is why Google features contact information and maps in their local 3-pack, helping people navigate to the business they want.
 Including some contact information in your ad allows you to similarly answer the need of this audience.

 A person making an ‘I-want-to-buy’ query, on the other hand, will want to see information about products and prices.
 Including this information in your ad can again help you appeal to the audience.